Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 Expatriate Chinese who moved abroad during their young years may have similar advantage as ABCs.

 H.K. and Taiwan are seen as lawful Chinese societies.
 H.K. has been influenced and managed by the West and its business environment is "cleaner".
-Honkongees have longer time created wealth compared to Taiwanese.
+HK'ers have created wealth longer time compared to Taiwanese.
 Taiwanese mentality is closer to mainland Chinese mentality.
 Their behavior is more 'quick-rich' and their way of business similarly 'crooked' as in mainland.